ElSnoMan/scripting-to-framework/tau-docs/Chapter8/ch8_outline.md

 3. Save this and run those tests again.

 And check it out... each test case now has a its own test folder and log as expected.

-## Challenge
-If you run the Base_Metrics test in CardTests, you will see errors like "Troop" does not equal "tid_card_type_character", etc. The API returns types in the form of "tid_card_type_character", with the last word actually being the type.
-The website shows characters as "troops".

-Your job is to "fix the bugs".
-We want to consider "troop" and "character" as the same thing rather than failing the test.

-The API returns types as
-- tid_card_type_character
-- tid_card_type_spell
-- tid_card_type_building

-1. Fix "tid_card_type_character does not equal Troop" error
-2. Fix "tid_card_type_spell does not equal Spell" error
-3. Fix "tid_card_type_building does not equal Building" error

-NOTE: There are a lot of ways to solve this, just like everything we've been doing.
-The main goal is to fix these issues without touching the tests.
-Give it your best shot!